Airbus wins European approval for its new A350 jet

 Although the A350 is ready for service, it will not be able to fly on the longest oceanic routes for which it was designed until Airbus also receives clearance for extended operations, which its executives expect to happen within days or weeks.

-A European safety official said the aircraft would be authorised to fly on virtually any world route.
+A European safety official said the aircraft would be authorized to fly on virtually any world route.

 Airbus is also waiting for certification from the Federal Aviation Administration, but question marks remain over how quickly and extensively the U.S. regulator will grant extended operations after problems with the entry to service of the 787.